 Differing typefaces alone aren’t enough to create effective visual hierarchy.
 But it is an important element in creating typographic hierarchy, especially when header sizes and body sizes aren’t that different.
 This is common with lower-level headers, such as H4 and H5, if used in content.

 The benefit to using multiple fonts in a typographic hierarchy is that different typefaces are more readily recognizable than subtle differences in sizes.
+The arrangement of words using different typefaces can guide the reader's attention and establish clear separation between headings, subheadings, and body text.
 Particularly when different headers aren’t seen side-by-side.

-The final method for creating typographic hierarchy is by changing the capitalization, color, weight, or style of the type.
+The final method for creating typographic hierarchy is by changing the capitalization, color, weight, lines as visual tools, or style of the type.
+Lines can be used to create alignment and hierarchy, helping to organize elements and guide the viewer’s attention.
 Any of these elements will make a header or other element stand out (or recede) against other elements.

 Using all-caps for a header makes it stand out from surrounding text.
 While all-caps can be hard to read in larger blocks of body text, it’s more readable at larger sizes, as would be used in a header.

 Changing the color of a typeface can have a dramatic impact on the importance of the text.
 Making text a lighter shade of gray, for example, can make it recede in a design.
 This is commonly used for things like meta information or image captions.
-It indicates to the reader that the text is less important than surrounding text.
+It indicates to the reader that the text is less important than surrounding text and helps guide the reader’s eye through the content.

 By contrast, using a vibrant color for type can make it stand out against the surrounding text.
 This is why links, historically, have been bright blue—it makes them instantly recognizable as a link and stand out from the surrounding content.
 The same can be done with headers to make them stand out from body text.
 This is particularly useful for lower-level headers that might not be significantly larger than the body copy.